systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 directory in it.
 It then installs an appropriate boot loader that can read these snippets.
 Finally, it installs one or more kernel packages.

+## Boot counting

+The main idea is that when boot entries are initially installed, they are marked as "indeterminate" and assigned a number of boot attempts.
+Each time the boot loader tries to boot an entry, it decreases this count by one.
+If the operating system considers the boot as successful, it removes the counter altogether and the entry becomes "good".
+Otherwise, once the assigned number of boots is exhausted, the entry is marked as "bad".

+Which boots are "successful" is determined by the operating system.
+Systemd provides a generic mechanism that can be extended with arbitrary checks and actions, see [Automatic Boot Assesment](AUTOMATIC_BOOT_ASSESSMENT.md), but the boot counting mechanism described in this specifaction can also be used with other implementations.

+The boot counting data is stored in the name of the boot loader entry.
+A boot loader entry file name may contain a plus (`+`) followed by a number.
+This may optionally be followed by a minus (`-`) followed by a second number.
+The dot (`.`) and file name suffix (`conf` of `efi`) must immediately follow.
+Boot counting is enabled for entries which match this pattern.

+The first number is the "tries left" counter signifying how many attempts to boot this entry shall still be made.
+The second number is the "tries done" counter, showing how many failed attempts to boot it have already been made.
+Each time a boot loader entry marked this way is booted, the first counter is decremented, and the second one incremented.
+(If the second counter is missing, then it is assumed to be equivalent to zero.)
+If the "tries left" counter is above zero the entry is still considered "indeterminate".
+A boot entry with the "tries left" counter at zero is considered "bad".

+If the boot attempt completed successfully the entry's counters are removed from the name (entry state becomes "good"), thus turning off boot counting for this entry.

 ## Sorting

 The boot loader menu should generally show entries in some order meaningful to the user.
 The `title` key is free-form and not suitable to be used as the primary sorting key.
+Instead, the boot loader should use the following rules:

+1. Entries which are subject to boot counting and are marked as "bad", should be sorted later than all other entries.
+Entries which are marked as "indeterminate" or "good" (or were not subject to boot counting at all), are thus sorted earlier.

-Instead, the boot loader should use the following rules: if `sort-key` is set on both entries, use in order of priority, the `sort-key` (A-Z, increasing [alphanumerical order](#alphanumerical-order)), `machine-id` (A-Z, increasing alphanumerical order), and `version` keys (decreasing [version order](#version-order)).
+2. If `sort-key` is set on both entries, use in order of priority, the `sort-key` (A-Z, increasing [alphanumerical order](#alphanumerical-order)), `machine-id` (A-Z, increasing alphanumerical order), and `version` keys (decreasing [version order](#version-order)).

-If `sort-key` is set on one entry, it sorts earlier.
+3. If `sort-key` is set on one entry, it sorts earlier.

-At the end, if necessary, when `sort-key` is not set or those fields are not set or are all equal, the boot loader should sort using the file name of the entry (decreasing version sort), with the suffix removed.
+4. At the end, if necessary, when `sort-key` is not set or those fields are not set or are all equal, the boot loader should sort using the file name of the entry (decreasing version sort), with the suffix removed.

 **Note:** _This description assumes that the boot loader shows entries in a traditional menu, with newest and "best" entries at the top, thus entries with a higher version number are sorter *earlier*.
 The boot loader is free to use a different direction (or none at all) during display._

+**Note:** _The boot loader should allow booting "bad" entries, e.g. in case no other entries are left or they are unusable for other reasons.
+It may deemphasize or hide such entries by default._

+**Note:** _"Bad" boot entries have a suffix of "+0-`n`", where `n` is the number of failed boot attempts.
+Removal of the suffix is not necessary for comparisons described by the last point above.
+In the unlikely scenario that we have multiple such boot entries that differ only by the boot counting data, we would sort them by `n`._

 ### Alphanumerical order